68% of Breakthrough students qualify for free or reduced-price school lunch.

 Please note that we do not require an official copy of your transcript and we do not accept paper copies; a screen shot of your online grade interface will suffice, as long as it contains the necessary information.
 You can paste multiple screen shots into a Word document and then save or print it as a PDF to upload multiple pages in one document.

-Your essays help the Selection Committee deepen their understanding of your experiences and perspective and assess your communication skills.
-Content is very important, but your presentation sends a strong message as well.
-Please show us your attention to detail and commitment to excellence by presenting error-free work.
+Your short-answer responses help the selection committee deepen their understanding of your experiences and perspective, as well as assess your communication skills.
+Content is important, but your presentation sends a strong message as well.
+Please show us your attention to detail and commitment to excellence by presenting responses free of spelling and grammatical errors.
+In your writing, strive to be as specific and original as possible.
+Overly broad, generic-sounding responses don’t add to your application and the selection committee is interested to hear your story.

 Step 6: Select Site and Subject Preferences

-Indicate at least one specific site where you would most like to teach.
-To maximize chances of receiving a position at Breakthrough, we recommend that you select three sites and indicate you are willing to teach anywhere.
-Breakthrough has over 30 sites in exciting cities across the country, and all of them are seeking hard-working, talented Teaching Fellows.
+Indicate at least one specific affiliate where you would most like to teach.
+To maximize chances of receiving a position at Breakthrough, we recommend that you select three affiliates in order of preference, as well as indicating that you are willing to teach anywhere.
+Breakthrough has 24 programs in exciting cities across the country.

-You must also indicate which subject areas you are interested in teaching.
+You will also indicate which core subject areas (math, science, writing, literature) you are interested in teaching.
 As with site preferences, flexibility is helpful.
-As Directors build their faculties, they like to have candidates whom they can move between departments.
+As directors build their faculties, they like to have candidates whom they can move between departments.
 On the other hand, you must be qualified to teach each subject you select.
+Keep in mind, these core classes are at the middle-school level.

 For each of these selections, we encourage you to be open-minded but honest about your willingness and ability to accept a position with all of the locations and subjects you indicate.